hntrl/eventkit/docs/guide/concepts/transforming-data.md

 _The `pipe()` operator is analogous to the `.pipe()` method on AsyncObservable._

 ::: tip
-When you use the pipe method, you should provide a type parameter that represents the type of data that will be emitted by the observable that gets operated on.
+When you use the pipe method, you should provide a type parameter to the first operator in the chainthat represents the type of data that will be emitted by the observable that gets operated on.
 This allows you to keep end-to-end type safety when hoisting transforms like this.
 :::

 ### Creating custom operators